 |Less than 99.9% but equal to or greater than 99.0%||10%|

 |Less than 99.0% but equal to or greater than 95.0%||25%|

 |Less than 95.0%||100%|

-We will apply any Service Credits only against future AWS Glue payments otherwise due from you.
-At our discretion, we may issue the Service Credits to the credit card you used to pay for the billing cycle in which the unavailability occurred.
+We will apply any Service Credits only against future payments otherwise due from you for the Included Service.
+At our discretion, we may issue the Service Credits to the credit card you used to pay for the billing cycle in which the Included Service did not meet the Service Commitment.
 Service Credits will not entitle you to any refund or other payment from AWS.
 Service Credits will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar ($1 USD).
 Service Credits may not be transferred or applied to any other account.
-Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability or non-performance or other failure by us to provide AWS Glue is the receipt of Service Credits (if eligible) in accordance with the terms of this SLA.
+Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability or non-performance or other failure by us to provide the Included Services is the receipt of Service Credits (if eligible) in accordance with the terms of this SLA.